lindleyw/autonav/readme.txt

 			  title    -- Display the page's title
-			  siblings -- Display sibling pages (other children of parent) self     -- Include this page in siblings (normally excluded)
+			  siblings -- Display sibling pages (other children of parent) self     -- Include this page in siblings (normally excluded) list     -- Used with display="posts" for list, not table
 			Example: display="list,thumb,excerpt"
      caption="x"     Adds a caption to the table.
 (First table only, see combine below) columns="4"     Displays 4 columns of images